hughmandeville/yalt/README.md

 INTRODUCTION
 ============

-This directory contains all the files for the youarelistening.to site (aka YALT).
+This directory contains all the files for the youarelistening.to site.

 FILES AND DIRECTORIES
 =====================